Beautiful Blue Flower Types to Grow at Home or for Your Next Floral Arrangement

 Rose of Sharon refers to several flowering plant species, particularly a deciduous flowering shrub in the mallow family.
 The name Rose of Sharon is a biblical reference, but the exact flower it refers to remains unclear.

-Some flowers commonly associated with the name include the hypericum calycinum, hibiscus syriacus, and hibiscus rosa-sinensis.
+Some flowers commonly associated with the name include the Hypericum calycinum and Hibiscus syriacus.

 Out of the flowers associated with this name, the Hibiscus syriacus is the species known for its vibrant, blue petals.